Charles Freeland

 Albumen casts its spell using disparate elements.
 Bits of folk tale and nursery rhyme, the surrealist prose poem, asemic writing, the gothic novel and philosophical speculation -- in Albumen the protean prose of Charles Freeland combines with the haunting, enigmatic graphics of Rosaire Appel to create a unique, book-length work of art.

-Bad Luck Mérimée (abandoned)
+Bad Luck Mérimée (abandoned, not collected)

 Parts i-iii click here.